HEADS-project/methodology/README.md

-#HEADS Methodology
+# HEADS IDE & Methodology

-This repository is a [git-book](https://www.gitbook.io/) describing the HEADS methodology.
+This [git-book](https://www.gitbook.io/) describes the HEADS methodology.
 This methodology will guide platform experts (*e.g.* Java or Arduino gurus) and service designers in using the HEADS IDE to develop Heterogeneous and Distributed services (HD-services).

 ##Credits